FranciscoLlobet/efm32-freertos-zig/README.md

 #### Install the Arm GNU Toolchain

-> The Arm GNU Toolchain is now optional for building since `miso`'s move to `picolibc`.
+> The Arm GNU Toolchain is now optional for building since `MISO`'s move to `picolibc`.

 Install the Arm GNU toolchain if debugging the code is required.